 In case you didn’t know, yes, it’s still illegal to possess cannabis in Queensland (and Australia).
 But you can now get your hands on the medicinal variety through a prescription from a doctor.

-Thankfully, and in keeping with the times, sense has prevailed.
-The only requirement now is that the prescription is made by a “doctor”.
-It might not seem like much, but this small change now makes it much easier to obtain medicinal cannabis.
+Thanks to our appointed representatives, the requirement has been relaxed to allow prescriptions made by an ordinary “doctor”.
+It might not seem like much, but this small change now makes it much easier to obtain medicinal cannabis (subject to conditions, below).

 What are the requirements to be prescribed medicinal cannabis?